 It contains several micro-neighborhoods, including historic districts and housing projects, and borders Clinton Hill to the east and Crown Heights to the north.
 We can devote 2.5 hours to Bed-Stuy and still not see all of this wide-ranging neighborhood, We will see blocks with notable architecture, as well as those that contain other indications of history, such as murals and churches and stores.

 Bed-Stuy received enormous amounts of attention and concerted efforts at uplift after unrest in the 1960s spotlighted the invidious impact of discrimination.
+It has been the heart of black Brooklyn's civil rights efforts.

 It remains troubled in places, even as housing prices skyrocket, as those seeking row houses, classic architecture, and transit accessibility bid up a once-neglected neighborhood, even blocks very near housing projects.
 It's at the heart of some recent gentrification debates, such as in the series from WNYC/The Nation called "There Goes the Neighborhood."